Introduction to Business Finance

 Some businesses have a pretty good idea of what their needs will be in the future.
 Growth is easy to predict in some industries.
 Or a big contract or opportunity might come into effect at a certain date.

 In those cases, a business knows with some confidence that an expansion will be in order.
 That expansion may require a sizeable loan.
 However, a poor credit history could have a significant impact on the terms of that loan.
 A small loan could be a good way to improve credit scores and make sure the big loan is more favourable.
+Taking out and repaying small loans can help build a strong business credit score, making your business more attractive to lenders.
+Responsible use of credit products, such as company credit cards and loans, can positively impact business credit scores and improve your business’s overall creditworthiness.

 An easy-to-repay small loan could prevent future problems.
 Even if there isn’t a reliable milestone coming up.
 Sooner or later, a good credit history will be a valuable asset.
+Lenders often look for a solid business plan during the loan application process to assess your business’s viability, including understanding how business loans are secured.
+If you have multiple loans, it’s important to manage them responsibly to maintain good credit and ensure compliance with lending requirements.

 Between a Loan and Lost Business, Choose the Loan